Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Dataset Construction

 For EFR, we augment MELD with new ground-truth labels (dubbed as {\bf MELD-FR}).
 For this, we take inspiration from the \textit{Cognitive Appraisal Theory} by Richard Lazarus \cite{lazarus1984stress} which states that emotions are a result of our evaluations or appraisals of an event.
 We extend the concept of appraisals and try to identify these in our dialogue instances.
 We consider the utterances that contain possible appraisals as \textbf{\textit{triggers}}.
 We employed three annotators who had vast experiences in the ERC task\footnote{However, the annotation process can easily be carried out by anyone if one follows the annotation guidelines we have provided.}.
 Below, we explain the steps carried out for the EFR annotation.

-\begin{enumerate} \item For each speaker $s_j$, we identify her utterances $u^{s_j}_{i}$ in a dialogue where a flip in emotion has occurred, i.e., speaker's last emotion and the current emotion are different. \item For each identified utterance $u^{s_j}_i$, we analyse the dialogue context and mark all the utterances $u_k$ (where $1 \le k \le i$) as triggers that are responsible for the emotion flip in utterance $u^{s_j}_i$.
-For some of the cases, the reason for emotion-flip of a speaker was not apparent in the dialogue, and the flip was self-driven by the speaker.
-We leave such cases and did not mark any triggers for them. \end{enumerate}
+\begin{enumerate} \item For each speaker $s_j$, we identify their utterances $u^{s_j}_{i}$ in a dialogue where a flip in emotion has occurred, i.e., the speaker's last emotion and the current emotion are different. \item For each identified utterance $u^{s_j}_i$, we analyse the dialogue context and mark all the utterances $u_k$ (where $1 \le k \le i$) as triggers that are responsible for the emotion-flip in utterance $u^{s_j}_i$.
+For some of the cases, the reason for the emotion-flip of a speaker was not apparent in the dialogue, and the flip was self-driven by the speaker.
+We leave such cases and do not mark any triggers for them. \end{enumerate}

 \paragraph{\bf Annotation Guidelines} For annotating triggers, we define a set of guidelines as furnished below.
 We define a \textbf{\textit{trigger}} as any utterance in the contextual history of the target utterance (the utterance for which the trigger is to be identified) that follows the following properties: \begin{enumerate} \item The whole utterance or a part of utterance directly influences a change in emotion of the target speaker.